PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 policy before changing production.
 Commit and push only; do not create, reopen, or update a pull request.

+## Direct elementwise-Concat/Conv result characterization checkpoint

+The indexed elementwise-Concat/Conv owner has one direct private-wrapper call between the quantized-activation binary-bridge recovery sequence and `_layout_opt_spp_stats`.
+Layout recovery independently selects the public owner once.
+The compatibility wrapper forwards optional graph index, layout state, rewrite bound, and candidate identity unchanged.

+The owner returns the fixed one-key rewrite dictionary but invokes unused-tensor pruning unconditionally.
+A zero-rewrite fixture proves that the owner can remove an unrelated unused tensor while returning zero, so the direct result is observation-only and cannot be used as complete mutation or guard evidence.

+A strict expected-failure contract selects `_layout_opt_elementwise_concat_conv_stats` for the direct result and requires it to remain unconsumed.
+It freezes wrapper forwarding, the one-key schema, unconditional cleanup, exact ModelIR/layout arguments, sole direct call, binary-bridge/SPP boundaries, and the independent public-owner orchestration selection.

+The focused wrapper/owner schema, zero-rewrite prune, elementwise-Concat/Conv fixtures, layout-recovery selection, binary-bridge/SPP boundaries, architecture, and pass-efficiency gate is
+`358 passed, 1 xfailed in 19.01s`.
+The sole strict xfail is the selected direct assignment; production is unchanged at this checkpoint.

+At implementation, replace only the discarded direct expression with the selected assignment and update the stale SPP predecessor target.
+Do not add a consumer or guard and do not change the public-owner layout-recovery occurrence.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the